About Shrink Packaging

 - 2. Bundle forming

-- A sleeve of shrink film is wrapped around the products forming a bundle. there are currently two main ways for wrapping the product, - using two rolls with hot knife cutting and sealing
+- A sheet of shrink film is wrapped around the products forming a bundle. there are currently two main ways for wrapping the product, - using two rolls with hot knife cutting and sealing

 - - using single roll with cold knife cutting and overlap sealing in tunnel